Tampa Bay Rays vs Athletics: Odds, Run Line, and Total

 Total

-- Totals have gone over in five of the Rays' last six ball games.
+- The Tampa Bay Rays are 6-17 ATS in the last 23 games.

-- Totals have gone under in nine of the last 11 Rays-Athletics games.
+- Totals have gone under in 10 of the last 12 Rays-Athletics games.

 Tampa Bay Rays